Pushkal Mishra

 Publications

-I am broadly interested in the intersection of sensing, machine learning, real-world perception systems and engineering.
-I am very passionate about developing scalable deep learning systems that have real-world impact and drive innovation.
+I am broadly interested in the intersection of sensing and machine learning.
+I am very passionate about developing deep learning systems that have real-world impact and drive innovation.

 C-Shenron VTC